scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Info Field (INF)**: Each Path-Segment Construction Beacon (PCB) contains a single Info field, which provides basic information about the PCB.
 Together with Hop Fields (HFs), these are used to create forwarding paths.

 **Isolation Domain (ISD)**: SCION ASes are organized into logical groups called Isolation Domains or ISDs.
-Each ISD consists of ASes that span an area with a uniform trust environment (e.g. a common jurisdiction).
+Each ISD consists of ASes that span an area with a uniform trust environment (e.g., a common jurisdiction).

 **Leaf AS**: An AS at the "edge" of an ISD, with no other downstream ASes.

 **Message Authentication Code (MAC)**.
 In the rest of this document, "MAC" always refers to "Message Authentication Code" and never to "Medium Access Control".
 When "Medium Access Control address" is implied, the phrase "Link Layer Address" is used.

 **Path Segment**: These are derived from Path-Segment Construction Beacons (PCBs).
-A path segment can be (1) an up segment (i.e. a path between a non-core AS and a core AS in the same ISD), (2) a down segment (i.e. the same as an up segment, but in the opposite direction), or (3) a core segment (i.e. a path between core ASes).
+A path segment can be (1) an up segment (i.e., a path between a non-core AS and a core AS in the same ISD), (2) a down segment (i.e., the same as an up segment but in the opposite direction), or (3) a core segment (i.e., a path between core ASes).
 Endpoints use up to three path segments to create a forwarding path.

 **Path-Segment Construction Beacon (PCB)**: Core AS control planes generate PCBs to explore paths within their isolation domain (ISD) and between different ISDs.
 ASes further propagate selected PCBs to their neighboring ASes.
-These PCBs traverse each AS accumulating information, including Hop Fields (HFs) which can subsequently be used for traffic forwarding.
+These PCBs traverse each AS accumulating information, including Hop Fields (HFs) which can subsequently be used for forwarding.

 **SCION Control Message Protocol (SCMP)**: A signaling protocol analogous to the Internet Control Message Protocol (ICMP).
 This is described in [](#scmp).